- UNDP around the world

 Policy dialogue for development results

-International experts from Korea, Cambridge University, the Overseas Development Institute, the Bank of Indonesia and more are working on research to support policy advice for middle-income countries.
+International experts from Korea, Cambridge University, the Overseas Development Institute, the Bank of Indonesia and more conducted research together to support policy advice for middle-income countries.

-The launch event and research are supported by the Seoul Policy Centre, the Korean Ministry of Foreign Affairs and the Korea Institute for International Economic Policy (KIEP).
+The research projects were supported by the Seoul Policy Centre, the Korean Ministry of Foreign Affairs and the Korea Institute for International Economic Policy (KIEP).

 - News from the Seoul Policy Centre